TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Experimental Setting

 \subsection{Studied Models}

-In RQ5, we evaluate \ourtool{} with the following LLMs to study the generalization of \ourtool{}.
-In particular, we focus on models with fewer than 10 billion parameters given the resource constraints, and we only include the models whose training data cutoff is before our benchmark, to avoid data leakage issue.
+In RQ4, we evaluate \ourtool{} with several open-source LLMs to study its generalization.
+In particular, we focus on models with fewer than 10 billion parameters and whose training data cutoff predates our benchmark, to avoid data leakage.